pingidentity/pingidentity-devops-getting-started/docs/deployHelm.md

         ping-devops generate devops-secret | kubectl -apply -f -
         ```

-   * Using license file - In a controlled environment, the helm chart can be run with a valid license file.
+   * ***CURRENTLY TBD*** - Using license file - In a controlled environment, the helm chart can be run with a valid license file.
 Add the license file as a secret as shown (example using pingfederate):

         ```shell